EvotecIT/PSWriteColor/Docs/Write-Color.md

 ```

 ### -Blink
-Switch to make the text blink when using ANSI terminal support.
+Switch to make the whole line blink between the regular and faint version of the text when using ANSI terminal support.
 Default is False.

 ```yaml